 Originally situated in the Jewish Community Center, the museum has relocated to a larger premises in the centre of Dallas' historical district, adjacent to the Sixth Floor Museum, due to lack of space and having to turn away thousands of visitors each year.
 But even this is a temporary measure as an even larger museum is planned, which will be a powerfully symbolic structure to support its profound educational message.

-Address: 211 N. Record Street, Suite 100, Dallas
+Address: 211 N. Record Street, Suite 100

-Telephone: (214) 741 7500
+Telephone: +214 741 7500